fastboatster/Simos18_SBOOT/README.md

 # About
+This is a humble attempt to adopt bri3d's Simos 18 ECU exploit to older Simos 8.5 ECUs.
+This README still contains most of the details relevant to Simos 18 ECU (with some Simos 8.5 notes)

 This project provides documentation about the Supplier Bootloader (SBOOT) provided in Simos18 ECUs, with a focus on the OTP/Customer Protection module supplied by VW AG in VW vehicles.